redis-developer/redis-kaboom-rpg/README.md

 $
 ```

 You only need to do this once.
-Verify that the data loaded by ensuring that the key `kaboom:rooms` exists in Redis and is a RedisJSON document:
+Verify that the data loaded by ensuring that the key `kaboom:rooms` exists in Redis and is a Redis JSON document:

 ```bash
 127.0.0.1:6379> type kaboom:rooms